Skiing and Chairlift Safety

 - But… be careful of the bar.
 While we recommend that you use the bar we also have witnessed the bar actually create issues for chairlift riders at the point of dismount.
 Often, it creates a last-minute scramble as you near the point of getting off the chair, as you try to lift a heavy bar or find that a pole might be caught in the footrest, and that scramble can in itself cause a bit of a headache.
 Gently raise the bar well before the point of getting off the chair.
 As for getting on the chair, it is a common courtesy to make sure the others on your chair know the bar is about to come down, just so you don’t smack them in the back of the head.

 - (make your kids) Face forward and sit still.
 Chairlifts are generally pretty safe, but they are not amusement park rides.
 Especially if you are riding with children, you may want to remind them that the only safe way to ride is to face forward.
 We often see kids turning around, joking with the people on the chair behind them, and that makes us pretty nervous.
 Also, never bounce the chair.
 A good chairlift is made of a very heavy cable on pulleys.
 It is not meant to be bounced, something that we sometimes see.
 We don’t want to point fingers, but teenage boys tend to be the offenders on this one.
+The simple old saying that we love — bottom on bottom, and back on back.
+Have your bottom on the chairlift seat, and have your back on against the chairlift back.

 - Pick the right lifts.
 If you are a Nervous Nelly when it comes to chairlifts and have some anxiety when riding them, do some research on the ski area you will be at and try to stick to the right lifts.
 Any type of high-speed lift usually has the bar and often a footrest, which can take a bit of the edge off when riding.
 Also, you will get to know the various lifts, and if there is one in particular that goes higher off the ground than you are comfortable with or has other qualities that bother you, try to find runs you like closer to the lifts that you enjoy riding.